djgroen/FabCovid19/archer_setup.md

    export PYTHONPATH=$PYTHONUSERBASE/lib/python3.8/site-packages:$PYTHONPATH
    ```

-   Save the changes and exit the editor.
+   Save the changes, exit the editor and log out and back in into ARCHER2.

 3. From your home directory in ARCHER2, issue the following commands